๐ŸซขAdvanced Public Speaking

 Chronemics (Use of Time)

-• Monochronic vs. polychronic orientations—Western business contexts typically expect linear, scheduled time use; many other cultures prioritize relationship-building over rigid schedules
+• Monochronic vs. polychronic orientations: monochronic cultures (common in Western business contexts) expect linear, scheduled time use.
+Polychronic cultures prioritize relationship-building and flexibility over rigid schedules.

-• Timing shapes message reception—when you deliver information matters; audiences are most receptive at openings and closings, making your time allocation strategic
+• Timing shapes message reception: when you deliver information matters.
+Audiences are most attentive at openings and closings (the primacy-recency effect), so your time allocation should be strategic.

-Compare: Haptics vs. chronemics—both communicate respect and relationship, but through entirely different channels.
+Compare: Haptics vs. chronemics: both communicate respect and relationship, but through entirely different channels.
 Touch operates in physical space while time operates in scheduling and pacing.
 In professional contexts, chronemics often matters more: you can avoid touch entirely, but you cannot avoid making time-related choices.
-Punctuality is the "handshake" of temporal communication—your first time-based impression.
+Punctuality is the "handshake" of temporal communication.

 Quick Reference Table